digidem/multi-core-indexer/README.md

 _Required_\
 Type: `() => void`

-Event listener for when the indexer starts indexing (e.g. when unindexed blocks become available, either through an append or a download).
+Event listener for when the indexer re-starts indexing (e.g. when unindexed blocks become available, either through an append or a download).

 ### indexer.on('idle', handler)